-The IRR (internal rate of return) and investment multiple are the most meaningful measures of performance for private and opportunistic debt funds.
-The IRR measures how assets are performing in relation to time.
-The investment multiple shows the cash on cash return generated on the invested capital by the underlying assets.
+The IRR (internal rate of return) and investment multiple are the most meaningful measures of performance for a private equity fund.
+IRR measures how assets are performing in relation to time.
+Investment multiple shows the cash on cash return generated on the invested capital by the underlying assets.

-The total program net IRR decreased by 30 basis points during the fourth quarter, from 4.5% to 4.2%.
-The fair market value of the total program decreased by \$1.3 million, or 2.0%, after adjusting for capital calls and distributions during the fourth quarter.
-The net portfolio valuation was driven by a decline in the valuations of White Oak Direct Lending (\$1.1 million or 8.2%), Cross Ocean USD ESS Fund II (\$0.2 million or 1.8%), and Medley Opportunity Fund II (\$0.1 million or 0.2%).
+The total program net IRR decreased by 50 basis points from 6.0% to 5.5% during the fourth quarter.
+The fair market value of the total program decreased by \$4.2 million, or 2.2%, after adjusting for capital calls and distributions during the quarter.
+The decline in net portfolio valuation was driven by decreases in the valuations of Park Square Capital Credit Opportunities II (\$1.5 million or 3.4%), White Oak Direct Lending (\$1.1 million or 8.2%), and Cross Ocean USD ESS Fund II (\$1.0 million or 1.8%).